dustinpfister/blog_posts/_posts/threejs-mesh-copy.md

 layout: post
 categories: three.js
 id: 583
-updated: 2021-04-27 11:47:47
+updated: 2021-06-03 09:03:14
-version: 1.14
+version: 1.15
 ---

 The process of copying an object in javaScript can be tricky business, as such I have wrote a few posts on this when it comes to [cloning objects with lodash methods](/2017/10/02/lodash_clone/) as well as native javaScript by itself such as my post on [copying an array](/2020/09/03/js-array-copy/).

 However if I am making a threejs project and I want to copy a mesh object then I just need to use the [clone method of a mesh](https://threejs.org/docs/#api/en/objects/Mesh.clone) instance.
+This is a way to go about making a copy of a mesh object however it will not fully deep clone the object.
+What I mean by this is that the method will create a new copy of the mesh object itself, and it will also do the same for any and all children attached to the mesh object.
+However it will not deep clone any other attracted objects when it comes to materials and geometry for example.
+This is more or less how I would want such a method to work anyway, however it is still important to know what the method will, and will not do for me.

 So then this will be a quick post on the mesh clone method in threejs that can be used as a way to create copies of a mesh object in threejs.
 While I am at it it might touch base on a few other topics here and there, but that will be the focal point today.